GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 ### Sustainability and security concerns

-The Web SQL specification cannot be implemented sustainably.
+The Web SQL specification cannot be implemented sustainably, which limits innovation and new functionality.
 The last version of the standard literally [states](https://www.w3.org/TR/webdatabase/#web-sql) _"User agents must implement the SQL dialect supported by Sqlite 3.6.19"_.
 SQLite was not initially designed to run malicious SQL statements, yet implementing Web SQL means browsers have to do exactly this.
 The need to keep up with security and stability fixes dictates updating SQLite in Chromium.
 This comes in direct conflict with Web SQL's requirement of behaving exactly as SQLite 3.6.19.

 ### API shape